 Not that I’m condemning them for it, mind you.
 Quite the opposite in fact, as I’ve countless genre entries over the past two decades (if not longer).
 The prospect of permanently dying in a video game is intimidating and at times, downright terrifying.
 But at the same time, it can also be an incredible adrenaline rush, knowing that should you fall, well, that’s it – no second chances!

 Unless of course, you’re playing a game like Rogue Legacy, with its rather unique upgrade system.
 In a way, this ‘metagame’ lets you carry on past the point burying your dead character, odds tilted slightly more in your favor next time.
 Provided you accumulated enough wealth for an upgrade of course, because if not, well, then all that last attempt got ya was a big “don’t do whatever killed you again” reminder.
 Most don’t do anything of the sort though, wrapping everything up at the loss of that final hit point instead.
-Needless to say, those are by far my favorite type.
+Needless to say, those are by far my favourite type.

 I’m not even remotely adept at programming, but even I can see that crafting a proper roguelike experience is anything but easy.
-There are a lot of factors to deal with, unless the intent is to task players with scaling Mount Everest in high heels of course (metaphorically speaking).
-Content generation code, enemy AI, itemization, abilities and lots of other stuff has to be taken into account – no one wants to have the life of their character/party terminated by unbalanced gameplay, after all.
+There are a lot of factors to deal with unless the intent is to task players with scaling Mount Everest in high heels of course (metaphorically speaking).
+Content generation code, enemy AI, itemization, abilities and lots of other stuff have to be taken into account – no one wants to have the life of their character/party terminated by unbalanced gameplay, after all.

 Falling to overwhelming odds because you decided to bite off more than you could chew is one thing, but unfair is unfair, and that’s not what most want from a video game; roguelike or not.
 What I’m getting at is that, next to MMORPGs, this genre just might be among the most challenging to balance, given the amount of variables.
 For me, that’s a big part of why I enjoy it so much.
 The effort required to scale it all, no matter the scope of your creation, is just… crazy.